luviein/pizzav2/README.md

 2. Compare if selected pizza is in the final pizza name
     - EG: Curry chicken is not in the final list = format an error message
 3. Create constructor that generates Hash Set of final pizza names and pizza size

+## TASK THREE

+## DELIVERY MODEL
+1. Add in properties that will be found in form
+2. Add in validation as per requirements

+## DELIVERY FORM HTML
+1. Create delivery form
+2. Add in validation for errors

+## CONTROLLER CLASS
+1. Add in Post Mapping for /pizza/orders for when the form is being submitted
+2. Display binding result errors

+## ORDER MODEL
+1. To combine both Pizza and Delivery details + random ID + calculated total cost
+2. Set get pizza cost to be displayed in HTML (if isRush = true, -2, else retain total cost)

+## SERVICE CLASS
+1. Create a method to generate UUID of 8 numbers
+2. Create a method to calculate the cost of the pizzas